 If it's safe, check your street and your neighbours.
 If their power is out too, it's likely that we’re aware of the problem and on our way to fix it.

 If you're experiencing dull or flickering lights, 'brown out', low voltage or partial supply turn off and unplug 'sensitive' electrical appliances at the power point.
 Do not touch your switchboard or anything metal in your home and call our emergency line 1800 245 090 immediately.

 Why the power goes out

-To reduce the number and duration of unplanned outages, Power and Water undertakes extensive preparations.
-Our repair crews work hard on tree trimming programs, and routine maintenance and upgrades to protect the network and infrastructure.
+To reduce the number and duration of unplanned outages, we undertake extensive preparations.
+Our repair crews work hard on vegetation management, maintenance and upgrades to protect the network and infrastructure.

 Power interruptions are often the result of something touching a powerline and ‘tripping’ the safety mechanism.
-Safety regulations require that we wait 15 minutes before reconnecting the line and during this time rubbish or debris may have fallen off the line allowing us to easily reconnect.
-However, if the line is damaged or something is trapped or entangled, reconnecting the line will take more time.
+Safety regulations require that we wait 15 minutes before re-energising the line and during this time rubbish or debris may have fallen off the line allowing us to easily re-energise.
+However, if the powerline is damaged or obstructed reconnection may take longer.

-If you see trees close to or touching powerlines on your property, call 1800 245 092 and we will arrange to have them trimmed.
-Never try to trim them yourself; it could be fatal.
+If you see trees close to or touching powerlines on your property, call 1800 245 092 and we will arrange to have them trimmed as they may pose a danger.

 Once a crew is sent out, they patrol the powerlines to find out the cause and gradually restore the power.
-Some powerlines in rural areas can be several kilometres long which means patrolling and reconnecting the power may take some time.
+Powerlines in rural areas can be several kilometres long which means locating the problem and reconnecting the power may take some time.